BLCM/bl3mods/Aaron0000/Balands/README.md

 Echo-2 - Radius increased by 52%, fuse time reduced to 2 seconds.

-Epicenter - No change.
+Epicenter - No change other than a possible damage adjustment.

-Fastball - No change.
+Fastball - No change other than a possible damage adjustment.

-Firestorm - No change.
+Firestorm - No change other than a possible damage adjustment.

-Fish Slap - No change.
+Fish Slap - No change other than a possible damage adjustment.

-Ghast Call - No change.
+Ghast Call - No change other than a possible damage adjustment.

-Hex - No change.
+Hex - No change other than a possible damage adjustment.

-HOT Spring - No change.
+HOT Spring - No change other than a possible damage adjustment.

-Hunter-Seeker - No change.
+Hunter-Seeker - No change other than a possible damage adjustment.

-It's Piss - No change.
+It's Piss - No change other than a possible damage adjustment.

-Lightspeed - No change.
+Lightspeed - No change other than a possible damage adjustment.

-Mesmer - No change.
+Mesmer - No change other than a possible damage adjustment.

-Moxxi's Bouncing Pair - No change.
+Moxxi's Bouncing Pair - No change other than a possible damage adjustment.

-Nagata - No change.
+Nagata - No change other than a possible damage adjustment.

-Pyroburst - No change.
+Pyroburst - No change other than a possible damage adjustment.

-Quasar - No change.
+Quasar - No change other than a possible damage adjustment.

-Red Queen - No change.
+Red Queen - No change other than a possible damage adjustment.

-Ringer - No change.
+Ringer - No change other than a possible damage adjustment.

 Sidewinder - Radius reduced by 60%.

-Storm Front - No change.
+Storm Front - No change other than a possible damage adjustment.

 Surge - Splash radius increased by 85%.

-Tina's Hippity Hopper - No change.
+Tina's Hippity Hopper - No change other than a possible damage adjustment.

-Tran-fusion - No change.
+Tran-fusion - No change other than a possible damage adjustment.

-Widowmaker - No change.
+Widowmaker - No change other than a possible damage adjustment.

-Cheddar Shredder - No change.
+Cheddar Shredder - No change other than a possible damage adjustment.

-Diamond Butt Bomb - No change.
+Diamond Butt Bomb - No change other than a possible damage adjustment.

-Ultraball - No change.
+Ultraball - No change other than a possible damage adjustment.

 UNIQUE GRENADES
 ---------------
-Exterminator - No change.
+Exterminator - No change other than a possible damage adjustment.

 Acid Burn - Loader control duration increased to 12 seconds.

-Burning Summit - No change.
+Burning Summit - No change other than a possible damage adjustment.

 Chocolate Thunder - Radius increased by 250%.

-Core Buster - No change.
+Core Buster - No change other than a possible damage adjustment.

-Exterminator - No change.
+Exterminator - No change other than a possible damage adjustment.

-Fungus Among Us - No change.
+Fungus Among Us - No change other than a possible damage adjustment.

-Miracle Bomb - No change.
+Miracle Bomb - No change other than a possible damage adjustment.

-NOG Potion #9 - No change.
+NOG Potion #9 - No change other than a possible damage adjustment.

-Porcelain Pipe Bomb - No change.
+Porcelain Pipe Bomb - No change other than a possible damage adjustment.

-Slider - No change.
+Slider - No change other than a possible damage adjustment.

-Whispering Ice - No change.
+Whispering Ice - No change other than a possible damage adjustment.